 Upon completion of the surgery, you will be taken to the Intensive Care Unit and closely monitored for complications.
 You will be on a ventilator, with multiple IVs and monitoring devices.
 Usually, you will be removed from the ventilator and out of bed within 24-48 hours post-operation.

 Endomyocardial biopsies, used to diagnose rejection within the heart, are done weekly in the early post-transplant phase.
 They are done as an outpatient procedure and last about a half-hour.
-As time goes on, the biopsies are spread further apart; at five-years post-transplant, only a yearly biopsy is performed.

 Some degree of rejection is normal and expected.
 To treat rejection, your medication may be adjusted or you may receive an IV treatment.
 Rejection is very treatable if detected early.